hummingbot/hummingbot/documentation/docs/installation/cloud.md

 # Install on Cloud Platforms

-Running `hummingbot` as a long running service can be achieved with the help of cloud platforms such as Google Cloud Platform, Amazon Web Services, and Microsoft Azure.
+Using `hummingbot` as a long running service can be achieved with the help of cloud platforms such as Google Cloud Platform, Amazon Web Services, and Microsoft Azure.

 ## Google Cloud Platform